Hints for a Geon from Causal Dynamic Triangulations: Introduction

 Investigating these questions within quantum gravity is the aim of this work.
 While the questions raised apply to any version of quantum gravity, it may be answered differently in each.
 In this work we exploit (causal) dynamical triangulations (CDT) \cite{Ambjorn:2012jv,Loll:2019rdj} which are accessible to non-perturbative simulations, feature a ``long-distance`` de Sitter-like dynamics \cite{Ambjorn:2012jv,Loll:2019rdj}, appear to be connected to asymptotic safety \cite{Ambjorn:2024bud} as another candidate for quantum gravity \cite{Niedermaier:2006wt,Reuter:2012id,Reuter:2019byg}, and allow to access both the curvature \cite{Klitgaard:2017ebu,Loll:2023hen} and correlation functions \cite{Dai:2021fqb,vanderDuin:2024pxb}.
 In particular the latter two are necessary ingredients for analyzing curvature correlators for signs of particle-like aspects.

 We present our simulation setup in Sec.~\ref{s:tech}.
 In Sec.~\ref{s:geon} we discuss the definition of curvature correlators and the definition of a geon.
 Influenced by \cite{Maas:2019eux,Maas:2022lxv} and motivated by \cite{Dai:2021fqb}, we construct correlation functions which are designed to be able to resemble the ordinary behavior of correlation functions of massive particles in flat-space lattice field theory.
 While this can be well considered as an ad hoc procedure, the results in section \ref{s:results} surprisingly follow the expected pattern well.
 In fact, what we find indeed shows -- over an intermediate distance -- the behavior expected for a massive particle, which does not depend on details of the choice of operators.
+A brief appendix presents an analysis of some systematic uncertainties.

 Of course, our results here are truly exploratory, and many questions, both conceptually and systematically, remain open.
-We will partly address them in \cite{MPP:unpublished}.
+We will address them in future work.
 But, following here the seminal work \cite{vanderDuin:2024pxb}, we consider this to be a first step in establishing a similar phenomenology as we can muster in flat-space lattice field theory.
 And that is necessary for quantum gravity phenomenology using non-perturbative lattice-like methods.